Sea Defence Works Updates

 Update 04/01/2023

 The sea defence works have now begun at the western end of Porthmellon beach and will continue into February 2023.
 We please ask that you avoid this area of the beach whilst works are in progress and use the access points at the eastern end of the beach,or by the gig sheds.
-If you need vehicular access during this time please contact Dave directly on 07834213528.
+If you need vehicular access during this time please contact the site manger Dave Matthews directly on 07834213528.

 Update 20/12/2022